The Cherry Point Tax Center open now for the year 2021 Tax Season.

 - Those with a Form 1098-T from a higher learning institution

 Who prepares the returns?

-Marines and Sailors who have been trained and certified through the IRS VITA program to prepare and file most types of returns.
+Marines and Sailors who have been trained and certified by the IRS to prepare advanced and military-specific returns.

 BEFORE YOUR VISIT